 Because we are always looking forward, people are going to assume that central vision is the most important part of sight.
 That isn’t true.
 Researchers at Kansas State University uncovered some very interesting facts about peripheral vision.
 It plays a major role in sight.

 Peripheral vision makes it easy to take in an entire scene.
 Central vision is not nearly essential for the overall picture.
-You can actually determine the identity with peripheral sight.
+You can actually determine the identity of someone with peripheral sight.

 Safety on the Road